What is Single Session Therapy?

 SST and OAAT are offered in a variety of settings, such as large organizations and one-man practices.
 In large organizations, SST or OAAT can be offered as a standard first option, with clients who need more support able to opt for a subsequent session or a longer process starting with an intake.
 However, SST or OAAT always stands on its own and is not used as an intake for a longer process.
 The aim is to ensure that the session is valuable in itself and gives the client something to take further with them.

 A follow-up appointment is never planned immediately after the session.
 Clients are encouraged to first reflect on the session, try out, evaluate, and adjust any chosen follow-up steps.
 After some time has passed, the client can better assess the effect of the session and decide whether or not a next session is necessary.

 Single Session Therapy is a form of therapy that aims to provide mental support for an individual’s specific issue or problem.
 It is suitable for a wide range of concerns, such as:

 - Emotional problems such as fear, gloom, shame, guilt, anger and jealousy

 - Relation problems at home and at work

-- Emergency issues.
-For example: changing jobs, getting married or divorced, having children, empty nest, retirement
+- Issues such as changing jobs, getting married or divorced, having children, empty nest, and retirement

 - Problems with self-discipline, procrastination